Qualytics/userguide/docs/source-datastore/scan.md

 #### Running

 This status indicates that the scan operation is still running at the moment and is yet to be completed.
-A scan operation having a “running” status reflects the following details and actions:
+A scan operation having a **running** status reflects the following details and actions:

 | No. | Parameter                  | Interpretation                                                                                               |
 | --- | -------------------------- | ----------------------------------------------------------------------------------------------------------- |